Debugging Slow PostgreSQL Queries in Production

 (actual time=0.023..0.089 rows=12 loops=4521)

 Index scan.
 0.089 milliseconds per loop instead of 234 seconds total.
-The query went from 47 seconds to about 180 milliseconds.
-Relief.
+Query went from 47 seconds to about 180 milliseconds.
+The relief was physical.

-But the alerts didn't fully clear.
-Latency came down dramatically โ P95 dropped from 12 seconds to about 900 milliseconds โ but it was still way above normal.
-Something else was going on.
+But alerts didn't fully clear.
+Latency dropped dramatically โ P95 from 12 seconds to about 900 milliseconds โ but still way above normal.
+Something else was contributing.

 SELECT * FROM posts